crazzfeng/sendcloud-docs/docs/Analysis/statistics.md

 | Request Period   | It is the time period that you requested Aurora SendCloud to send emails.
 By default, it is the last 7 days .    |
 | Send Tags        | The tags used for the API request.                                                                               |

-# Categorys of Email Statistics
+# Categories of Email Statistics

 The sending and tracking statistics can be grouped by 4 categories that you can choose in the filter.